abregado/champions-combat/_chapters/rules.md

 Cards available [here](files/card-layout.pdf)

 # Setup
-The Score tokens are placed to the side of the play area.
+Place the pile of Score tokens to the side of the play area.

 Each player takes a deck of Action cards.